This post was originally published in 2021

 In September 2021, Awan ice cream opened its doors through a tiny walk-up window in West Hollywood.
 Awan was founded by Indonesian-Australian chef Zen Ong and his business partner, Tohm Ilfergan.
 They met in 2020 and founded Awan with the mission of bringing Indonesian, plant-based ice cream to LA.
 The most impressive thing about Awan is how truly unique the flavors are.
 An example of this is their chocolate flavor, which tasted exactly like hot chocolate, or their tortilla flavor, which made me wonder what type of magic powers they used behind closed doors.
 Seriously, it was like tasting a real handmade corn tortilla!

-Zen or Josh are usually there to greet customers.
-They do an amazing job breaking down the flavors and walking you through the menu.
-They’re also super nice in letting you taste as many flavors as you want!
-So, don’t be shy if a few of them pique your interest.
+Zen or Josh are usually there to greet customers, and they do a marvellous job walking customers through the menu.
 The downside is that you can’t get too attached to any of the flavors because they change every week!

 I recommend getting one scoop with two flavors because the portions are pretty generous.
 The attention to detail that goes into each flavor says a lot about the experience they’re trying to convey.

 On my second time, I had the orange and the strawberry flavor.
 Josh, the employee who took my order, said the strawberries came from Harry’s Berries farm in Oxnard.
 Once again, these flavors did not disappoint.
 I felt like I was savoring a real orange, which was incredibly refreshing.
 The strawberry flavor was also very rich and a tad bit creamier than the orange.
 Both flavors balanced each other out so perfectly.
-Awan’s prices are higher than the average ice cream shop in LA, and honestly, I think it’s worth it.
+Awan’s prices are higher than the average ice cream shop in LA, but honestly, it’s worth every penny.

 At Awan, you’re truly getting an experience that goes beyond eating a regular ice cream scoop.
 This is something that not many of the popular places in LA are able to achieve.
 Zen and Tohm took the concept of eating ice cream to the next level.
 I can’t wait to keep going back to further explore the menu.
 The biggest challenge is finding a good parking spot!
 If you live far away, you can also buy their pints online for pick-up.